 - BlueVision and the Davis Vision Network (2018)

 - Pharmacy Benefits Summary (2018)

-- You, or another member of your household, enroll in a Health Care Flexible Spending Account for 2018
+- You, or another member of your household, are participating in a Health Care Flexible Spending Account for 2019

 - The same flexible network access provided in the CareFirst BlueChoice Advantage POS plan